F. Lee Bailey: Disbarment

-Application to practice law in the state of Maine
+Application to practice law in Maine

 In 2009, Bailey moved to Yarmouth, Maine, where he was a partner in the Bailey & Elliott consulting business with his girlfriend Debbie Elliott.
 In 2012, Bailey passed the Maine bar examination and applied for a law license; the Maine Board of Bar Examiners voted 5–4 to deny his application.
 The majority said Bailey had not proved by "clear and convincing evidence that he possesses the requisite honesty and integrity" to practice law.
 Bailey appealed, petitioning the Maine Supreme Judicial Court to review the denial.
 In March 2013, a two-day hearing was held by Supreme Judicial Court Justice Donald G. Alexander in which Bailey's suitability to practice law was examined.
 Justice Alexander filed a 57-page ruling on April 19, 2013, stating that Bailey "was almost fit to practice law, except for an outstanding tax debt of nearly $2 million".
 Bailey was allowed to move for reconsideration of the decision "if [he] offer[ed] a plan to repay the nearly $2 million he owes in back taxes to the federal government".
 Initially, the government had claimed that Bailey owed $4 million in back taxes.
 However, representing himself before the tax court, Bailey was successful in having the amount owed reduced to $2 million.

 In June 2013, Bailey's attorney, Peter DeTroy, filed a motion for reconsideration of the decision.
 After oral arguments were heard on the reconsideration, Justice Alexander granted the motion, stating that "[a] general survey of the state precedent on the debt payment issue suggests that the existence of a debt, by itself, may not result in a finding of lack of good moral character ....
-Rather, findings of failure of proof of good moral character tend to be based on misconduct regarding effort — or lack of effort — to pay the debt, or misconduct referencing the debt payment obligation in the bar admission process."
+Rather, findings of failure of proof of good moral character tend to be based on misconduct regarding effort—or lack of effort—to pay the debt, or misconduct referencing the debt payment obligation in the bar admission process."
 This cleared the way for Bailey to obtain a Maine law license.
 However, Maine's Board of Bar Examiners appealed Justice Alexander's decision to the entire Supreme Court, minus Alexander.

 On April 10, 2014, the Maine Supreme Court voted 4-to-2 to side with the Bar Examiners and reverse Justice Alexander's decision, which continued to prevent Bailey from practicing law in Maine.

 In 2016, Bailey lived in Maine and operated the Bailey & Elliott consulting business.

 Personal life

 Bailey was married four times.
 His first marriage, to Florence Gott, ended in divorce in 1961; his second marriage, to Froma Portley, lasted until their divorce in 1972; his third marriage, to Lynda Hart, lasted from 1972 until their divorce in 1980; and his fourth marriage, to Patricia Shiers, lasted from 1985 until her death in 1999.
 He had two sons from his first marriage and another son from his second marriage.

-Bailey moved to Georgia towards the end of his life.
-After a period of ill health, he died under hospice care in Atlanta on June 3, 2021, aged 87.